Qi (standard)

-In January 2023, the consortium announced Qi2, which will update the existing standard and include a magnetic connection based on Apple's MagSafe technology.
+Naming

+The name Qi (气 (氣, qì)) means "vital energy".

 Design

 Devices that operate using the Qi standard rely on electromagnetic induction between planar coils.
 A Qi system consists of two types of devices – the Base Station, which is connected to a power source and provides inductive power, and Mobile Devices, which consume inductive power.
 The Base Station contains a power transmitter that comprises a transmitting coil that generates an oscillating magnetic field; the Mobile Device contains a power receiver holding a receiving coil.
 The magnetic field induces an alternating current in the receiving coil by Faraday's law of induction.
-Close spacing of the two coils, as well as shielding on their surfaces, ensure the inductive power transfer is efficient.
+Close spacing of the two coils ensures the inductive power transfer is efficient.

 Base Stations typically have a flat surface – referred to as the Interface Surface – on top of which a user can place one or more Mobile Devices.
 There are two methods for aligning the transmitting coil (part of the Base Station) and receiving coil (part of the Mobile Device) in order for a power transfer to happen.
 In the first concept – called guided positioning – a user must place the Mobile Device on a certain location of the Base Station's surface.
-For this purpose, the Mobile Device provides an alignment aid that is appropriate to its size, shape and function.
+For this purpose, the Mobile Device provides an alignment aid that is appropriate to its size, shape, and function.
 The second concept – referred to as free positioning – does not require the user to place the Mobile Device in direct alignment with the transmitting coil.
 There are several ways to achieve free positioning.
 In one example a bundle of transmitting coils is used to generate a magnetic field at the location of the receiving coil only.
 Another example uses mechanical means to move a single transmitting coil underneath the receiving coil.
-A third option is to use a technique called "Multiple Cooperative Flux Generators."
+A third option is to use a technique called Multiple Cooperative Flux Generators.